ethereum/hive/docs/client.md

 ## Hive Ethereum Client Interface

-TODO: document client branch name

 This page explains how client containers work in Hive.

-The client definitions live in the `clients` folder, inside a folder named `<project>` where `<project>` is the official name of the client (lowercase, no fancy characters).
-`hive` will automatically pick up all clients from this folder.

-Adding a new client implementation to `hive` entails creating a Dockerfile (and related resources), based on which `hive` will assemble the docker image to use as the blueprint for testing.

-There aren't many contraints on the image itself, though a few required caveats exist:

- * It should be as tiny as possible (play nice with others).
-Preferably use `alpine` Linux.
- * It should expose the following ports: 8545 (HTTP RPC), 8546 (WS RPC), 30303 (devp2p).
- * It should have a single entrypoint (or script) defined, which can initialize and run the client.

-For guidance, check out the reference [go-ethereum](../clients/go-ethereum/Dockerfile) client.

-## Initializing the client

-hive injects all the required configurations into the Linux containers prior to launching the client's `entrypoint` script.
-It is then left to this script to interpret all the environmental configs and initialize the client appropriately.

-The chain configurations files:

- * `/genesis.json` contains the JSON specification of the Ethereum genesis states
+Clients are docker images which can be instantiated by a simulation.
+A client definition consist of a `Dockerfile` and associated resources.
+Client definitions live in subdirectories of `clients/` in the hive repository.

+When hive runs a simulation, it first builds all client docker images using their `Dockerfile`, i.e. it basically runs `docker build .` in the client directory.
+Since most client definitions wrap an existing Ethereum client, and building the client from source may take a long time, it is usually best to base the hive client on a pre-built docker image from Docker Hub.
+See the [go-ethereum](../clients/go-ethereum/Dockerfile) client definition for an example of a client `Dockerfile`.

+## Client Lifecycle

+When the simulation requests a client instance, hive creates a docker container from the client image.
+The simulator can customize the container by passing environment variables with prefix `HIVE_`.
+It may also upload files into the container before it starts.
+Once the container is created, hive simply runs the entry point defined in the `Dockerfile`.

+For all client containers, hive waits for TCP port 8545 to open before considering the client ready for use by the simulator.
+If the client container does not open this port within a certain timeout, hive assumes the client has failed to start.

+Environment variables and files interpreted by thef entry point define a 'protocol' between the simulator and client.
+While hive itself does not require support for any specific variables or files, simulators usually expect client containers to be configurable in certain ways.
+In order to run tests against multiple Ethereum clients, for example, the simulator needs to be able to configure all clients for a specific blockchain and make it join the peer-to-peer network used for testing.

+## Eth1 Client Requirements

+This section describes the requirements for Ethereum 1 client wrappers in hive.
+Client entry point scripts must support this interface in order to be tested by existing Ethereum 1.x-specific simulators.

+Clients must provide JSON-RPC over HTTP on TCP port `8545`.
+They may also support JSON-RPC over WebSocket on port `8546`, but this is not strictly required.

+### Files

+The simulator may customize client start by placing these files into the client container:

+- `/genesis.json` contains the JSON specification of the Ethereum genesis state in the format used by Geth.
+This is mandatory, i.e. `genesis.json` will always be present.
+It is the responsibility of the client container to translate the Geth genesis format into a configuration appropriate for the specific client implementation.
+This translation is usually done using a jq script.
+See the [openethereum genesis translator][oe-genesis-jq], for example.
- * `/chain.rlp` contains a batch of RLP encoded blocks to import before startup
+ * `/chain.rlp` contains RLP-encoded blocks to import before startup.
+The client should start even if the blocks are invalid.
- * `/blocks/` folder with numbered singleton blocks to import before startup
- * `/keys/` contains account keys that should be imported before startup
+ * `/blocks/` directory containg `.rlp` files.
+The client should import these blocks in file name order after loading `/chain.rlp`.

-Client startup scripts need to ensure that they load the genesis state first, then import a possibly longer blockchain and then import possibly numerous individual blocks.
+Client startup scripts need to ensure that they load the genesis state first, then import blocks in `/chain.rlp` if present, and finaly import the individual blocks from `/blocks`.
 The reason for requiring two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.

-Besides the standardized chain configurations, clients can in general be modified behavior-wise in quite a few ways that are mostly supported by all clients, yet are implemented differently in each.
-As such, each possible behavioral change required by some simulator is characterized by an environment variable, which clients should interpret as best as they can.

-The behavioral configuration variables:
+### Environment

+Clients must support the following environment variables.
+The client's entry point script may map these to command line flags or use them generate a config file, for example.

 | Variable                   | Value                |                                                |
 |----------------------------|----------------------|------------------------------------------------|